roalcantara/github-rake-release/README.md

 Shows the repository where the release will be created

+Running:

+    $ bundle exec rake github:merge_from

+Shows branch configured to be merged into master

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.